The formal theory of relative monads: Algebras and opalgebras

-Algebras and opalgebras for a monad are 1-cells equipped with actions compatible with the monad structure.
+In the non-relative setting, algebras and opalgebras for a monad are 1-cells equipped with actions compatible with the monad structure~\cite{street1972formal}.
 Recall that a monad $T$ on an object $A$ of a 2-category $\K$ is a monoid in $\K[A, A]$.
 For any object $D \in \K$, the hom-category $\K[D, A]$ forms a left-$\K[A, A]$-actegory via precomposition.
 A $T$-action in $\K[D, A]$ is precisely a $T$-algebra with domain $D$.
-Conversely, for any object $B \in \K$, the hom-category $\K[A, B]$ forms a right-$\K[A, A]$-actegory via postcomposition.
+Symmetrically, for any object $B \in \K$, the hom-category $\K[A, B]$ forms a right-$\K[A, A]$-actegory via postcomposition.
 A $T$-action in $\K[A, B]$ is precisely a $T$-opalgebra with codomain $B$.

-We should like to define algebras and opalgebras for relative monads similarly, following our treatment of relative monads as monoids in skew-multicategories (\cref{skew-multicategorical-hom-categories}).
+We should like to characterise algebras and opalgebras for relative monads similarly, following our treatment of relative monads as monoids in skew-multicategories (\cref{skew-multicategorical-hom-categories}).
 However, we must generalise the notion of action accordingly, to account for skewness: in particular, we introduce the notion of \emph{skew-multiactegory}.
 A skew-multiactegory may be thought of as that which acts on a skew-multicategory, in the same way that an actegory acts on a monoidal category.
-Just as a skew-multicategory has multimorphisms, rather than a tensor ${\otimes} \colon \M \times \M \to \M$, a skew-multiactegory also has multimorphisms, rather than an action ${\obslash} \colon \M \times \A \to \A$.
+Just as a skew-multicategory has multimorphisms, rather than a tensor ${\otimes} \colon \M \times \M \to \M$, a skew-multiactegory has multimorphisms, rather than an action ${\obslash} \colon \M \times \A \to \A$.

 In the following, \cref{algebras,algebra-objects}, which treat algebras and algebra objects respectively, proceed analogously to \cref{opalgebras,opalgebra-objects}, which treat opalgebras and opalgebra objects respectively.
 The sections are structured analogously to \cref{skew-multicategorical-hom-categories}, which treated relative monads.
-However, since opalgebras are not formally dual to algebras, they must be treated separately.
+However, since opalgebras are not formally dual to algebras (in contrast to the notions of opalgebra and algebra in a 2-category~\cite[\S4]{street1972formal}), they must be treated separately.
 This is reflected in their theory, which, though similar, is not identical.